mnguyen0226/a3tgcn_cps/README.md

 # Robust Cyber-Physical Attack Detection in WaterDistribution Systems with Supervised and UnsupervisedModels: A Comparison
+- Code Implementation for "Robust Cyber-Physical Attack Detection in WaterDistribution Systems with Supervised and UnsupervisedModels: A Comparison"
 - Supervised Model: Attention Temporal Graph Convolutional Networks.

 ## 1.Attacks Detection Scheme